U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 In actual services, you must first define which user experiences will be guaranteed by which metrics.

-On a product detail page, LCP can be important.
+On a product detail page, LCP may be important.

-In an autocomplete search bar, Time to First Suggestion can be important.
+In an autocomplete search bar, Time to First Suggestion may be important.

-In a real-time feed, scroll stability and deduplication can be important.
+In a real-time feed, scroll stability and deduplication may be important.

-In a video UI, buffering rate and playback recovery time can be important.
+In a video UI, buffering rate and playback recovery time may be important.

-In a collaborative editing UI, input latency and synchronization delay can be important.
+In a collaborative editing UI, input latency and synchronization delay may be important.

 In this course, we do not treat performance vaguely as just "making it fast."

-We will look at which performance metrics are important for specific screens, which rendering strategies should be chosen, which states and data flows create performance bottlenecks, and even how to observe the performance of actual users after deployment.
+We will examine which performance metrics are important for specific screens, which rendering strategies should be selected, which states and data flows create performance bottlenecks, and even how to observe the performance of actual users after deployment.

-Therefore, students will develop the ability to design for performance according to product requirements, rather than just learning simple optimization tips.
+Therefore, students will develop the ability to design performance based on product requirements, rather than just learning simple optimization tips.

 7. Learn frontend design that considers both operations and observability

-Important frontend problems in practice do not only occur before deployment.
+Critical frontend issues in practice do not only occur before deployment.

 Rather, the real problems occur after deployment.